I3ck/lib_2d/README.md

 Path<T> //a collection Points, which have a specified enumeration

 //subclasses of Path
-Arc<T> //an arc defined by diameter, center, start- and end angle Ellipse<T> //an ellipse
+Rectangle<T> //a rectangle defined by width, height and center Arc<T> //an arc defined by diameter, center, start- and end angle Ellipse<T> //an ellipse
 InterpolationBezier<T> //a bezier curve interpolation